 These case studies show how the core principles for continuing professional development (CPD) can be applied to professional development planning or training.

-Each case study includes supporting resources.
+Each case study also includes supporting resources.

 Thurrock, Southend on Sea and University of Essex Partnership